-Elaine Agather was appointed to the Board of Directors effective February 12, 2007.
+Elaine Agather was appointed to the Board of Directors in February 2007.
 Ms. Agather is currently a member of the Company's Audit Committee and Chairperson of the Compensation Committee.
-Since 1999, Ms. Agather has served as Chairperson of JP Morgan Chase, Dallas Region.
-She also has served as South Region Head and Managing Director of JPMorgan Private Bank since 2001.
-From 1992 until 1999, she served as Chairperson of Texas Commerce Bank in Fort Worth, Texas.
-Ms. Agather has extensive leadership experience as CEO and Chairperson of large organizations, substantial banking experience and financial acumen developed through her CEO and Chairperson experience.
+Ms. Agather has been with JPMorgan Chase Bank and its predecessor firms since 1979.
+She currently serves as South Region Head and Managing Director of J.P Morgan's Private Bank.
+She also holds the role of Chairman of Chase, Dallas Region, a position she has served in since 1999.
+From 1992 until 1999, she served as Chairman of Texas Commerce Bank in Fort Worth, Texas.
+Ms. Agather has extensive leadership experience as Chief Executive Officer and Chairperson of large organizations, substantial banking experience and financial acumen developed through her Chief Executive Officer and Chairperson experience.